mistakenelf/fm/README.md

   - <kbd>:</kbd> Open command bar

-    - `mkdir /new/dir` Create a new directory in the current directory
+    - `mkdir dirname` Create a new directory in the current directory

     - `touch filename.txt` Create new file in the current directory